remmius/GstWebRTC_Python/README.md

 * Python-application on Pi 2 Model B v1.1 with Raspbian Buster
     * The outgoing video on a Pi "requires" (well not technically but it makes sense to use the HW-encoder) to use the omxh264, therefore the second endpoint is required to support h264-codec (not the case on my mobile firefox ).
 Otherwise no common format will be found.
     * - [ ] Bi-dirctional video+audio communition does work, however it takes a long time to establish a connection (ssl-warnings TOFIX) and the displayed the video had poor quality (lag, decoder-framedrops) - TOFIX try with low remote resolution
 * Python-application on Ubuntu 20.04 with gstreamer 1.16.2 and 20.10 1.18.0.
-The version gst-1.14 does not work with this code.
+The version gst-1.14 does not work reliable with this code.
 ## TO DO
 * Fix error for some combinations of limited media-support between gst-webrtc and browser/gst-webrtc
 * Improve supported codec-detection (esp. omxh264 and xh264,vp8,vp9) on sdp-offer